sveltejs/rfcs/text/0000-targeted-slots.md

 What part of attributes and special attributes can be easily handled with this API.
 This is known to the maintainers who directly work on SvelteJS.

 ---

+The issue of the order in which CSS classes are overridden isn't certain either, as it depends on which component is initialized first, or something like that....
+It's also for the SvelteJS engine specialis.

+---

 Styles for the element-child slot.